 “Hello, brother,” Peter replied.

 “I know what you’re doing, Peter.
-It will not work.”
+It won’t work.”

 “What, John?
 What am I doing?”

-John turned and poked his finger into Peter’s sternum, giving a threatening tone to his voice and anger in his eyes.
+John turned and poked his finger into Peter’s sternum, giving a threatening tone to his voice, anger in his eyes.

-“My job as His Majesty’s Chief Privy Council is to…”
+“My job as His Majesty’s Chief Council is to…”

 “To care for the well-being of the King!”

-“That princess is his niece, who could potentially be your queen!”
+“That princess is his niece, who could very well be the next queen!”

 “My business is to be sure…”

 “It has.
 How are you?
-How is your sister?”
+How is your family?”

 Peter was surprised at seeing the woman he’d loved so long in the past, especially on a night when he was trying to win the heart of another.
 To have Colette Bellingside show up this night was of the highest inconvenience.

-“My sister is well.
+“My family is well.
 I am well.
 Thank you for asking.
 And you?
 Are you well?”

 “Peter… I apologize for my prolonged absence.
-I couldn’t escape... my mother,” Gwen said, approaching where he stood with Lady Colette in the hallway.
-When Gwen saw Lady Colette standing there with him, her walking slowed and her words faded.
+I couldn’t escape my mother,” Gwen said, approaching the two in the hallway.
+“Oh, hello,” Gwen said, realizing Peter was with someone.

-“Princess, let me introduce you to Lady Colette Bellingside,” Peter said.
+“Your Royal Highness, let me introduce you to Lady Colette Bellingside,” he replied.

-“Why don’t you get better acquainted and I will get some wine?”
-Peter offered.
+“Why don’t you make your introductions and I will get some wine.”

 Gwen held up her glass.
 “None for me, thank you.”